 - It is committed to opt-out paper companies; hard copies are not required because the documents are stored in digital format, implementing a seamless document search.

 Is it safe to use the electronic signature by teleworkers?

-Teleworking means that employees use a personal computer, so there could be a cybersecurity risk if they are not sufficiently protected.
-To avoid cyber attacks it is essential:
+Teleworking means that employees use a personal computer to be a cybersecurity risk if they are not sufficiently protected.
+Therefore, to avoid cyberattacks, it is essential:

 - Use resources such as virtual private networks.

-- Provide cybersecurity training to employees, so that they can take the necessary measures from home to avoid risks when using the electronic signature.
+- Provide cybersecurity training to employees to take the necessary measures from home to avoid risks when using the electronic signature.

 - Simple electronic signature.
-As stated in eIDAS Regulation, Article 3 an electronic signature, refers to data in electronic form, which is logically associated with other data and which is used by the signatory to sign.
+As stated in eIDAS Regulation, Article 3, an electronic signature refers to data in electronic form, which is logically associated with other data used by the signatory to sign.